joe-knowscode/ai-linkedin-applier/README.md

 2. Read the job description of the posting, and send it the LLM.
 3. The LLM will output a new `Projects` & `Technical Skills` section for your Resume in Latex format.
 4. The LLM output will get pasted on your Resume, on Overleaf -> and will recompile & save your new Resume as a PDF.
-5. The scraper will go back LinkedIn and apply to the job with your new Resume 💎
+5. The scraper will go back to LinkedIn and apply to the job with your new Resume 💎
 6. The scraper will give you 60 seconds (adjustable in the code), to fill out any additional questions on the LinkedIn application.
 7. Once you click `Submit application` you don't need to do anything else, steps 1-6 will repeat on auto-pilot 😎.